-Sitemaps advise search engines to find and crawl pages on your website. which improves recognition and boosts a site’s overall ranking.
-Website sitemaps, therefore, aid crawlers such as the Googlebot, to read data in the file, and crawl more intelligently on site as a result.
+Sitemaps advise search engines to find and crawl pages on your website which improves recognition and boosts a site’s overall ranking.
+A website sitemap, therefore, aid crawlers such as the Googlebot, to read data in the file, and crawl more intelligently on site as a result.

 Many automated sitemap tools have been known to include URLs that have been actively excluded from a search engine’s view.
 The last thing we want to do as digital marketers is to inform both to crawl and not crawl the very same page, simultaneously.